bishopce16/stroke_prediction_analysis/README.md

 3.	import all csv's into pgAdmin
 4.	assign primary and foreign keys to columns for each table.

+---

 ## Machine Learning Model
+The csv dataset will be read in as a Pandas dataframe which will be used for the machine learning model.
+The output for the model will be the prediction of whether or not the patient had a stroke.
+As mentioned above, the goal is to create a model that is able to determine whether or not a patient is at a high risk of having a stroke based on the features of the patient in the dataset.
+If the output for a patient states that they had a stroke, then the patient may be at risk according to their features.<br/>

-Questions to keep in mind as the machine learning model is developed:<br/>
+### Questions to keep in mind as the machine learning model is developed:<br/>

 * Which model did you choose and why?<br/>